cmosher01/XmlUnMilestone/README.md

 where `ms` is the milestone tag.

-Milestone elements are presumed empty.
+Existing milestone elements are presumed empty.